nuvo/orca/README.md

     --kube-context $DST_KUBE_CONTEXT \
     --repo myrepo=$REPO_URL \
     --override $CHART_NAME=$CHART_VERSION \
-    -x
+    --protected-chart $CHART_NAME \
+    --refresh
 ```

 When the first service's process starts, it creates the environment and deploys the configuration from the "stable" environment (exactly the same as the previous example).
+In addition, it will set an annotation stating that `CHART_NAME` is protected and can only be overridden by itself.
-When the Nth service's process starts, the environment already exists, and only the specified override(s) are deployed.
+When the Nth service's process starts, the environment already exists, and a previous chart that was deployed is `protected`.
+The current service will also be marked as `protected`, and will update the environment, without changing the previous protected service(s).
-Orca also handles a potential race condition between 2 or more services by "locking" the environment during deployment (using a `busy` annotation on the namespace).

-Using the `-x` flag, after deploying from (for example) 3 different repositories, the new environment will have the "stable" configuration, except for the 3 services which are currently under test, which will be deployed with their respective `CHART_VERSION`s.

-You can add the `-x` flag even if this service is completely isolated (for consistency).
+* You can add the `--protected-chart` flag even if this service is completely isolated (for consistency).

 ### Create and update static environments